 View design →

-The fourth is the GET OUT THERE AND KILL KILL KILL! quote bookmark, which is the loudest of the set.
-The line is lettered across the panel; the silhouette stays underneath.
+The KILL KILL KILL! one: the line is lettered across the panel, the silhouette stays underneath.

 Dungeon Crawler Carl Bookmark